kurikaesu/userspace-tablet-driver-daemon/README.md

 Things on the TODO list:
 - Add binding support for 22R Pro dials
-- Make a nice GUI to perform binding changes
+- Make a nice GUI to perform binding changes.
+Current GUI is not "nice" but it is here: https://github.com/kurikaesu/xp-pen-userland-config-util
 - Support more XP-Pen devices

 ## Warning
 - This includes a 70-uinput-plugdev.rules file that gives users on your computer that are in the `plugdev` permission group access to uinput without SUDO.
 This is how I can make this driver run without having the user constantly enter their password each time.

 ## How to change bindings
-Without a GUI changing bindings is pretty annoying.
+Preferred way is to use the GUI: https://github.com/kurikaesu/xp-pen-userland-config-util You can change bindings manually by changing the JSON config:
 Let's take the default binding of the top-left button on my 22R Pro:

 ```